robert7/txt2speech/README.md

 As it is a kind of "MVP" for my personal use case, parts are a bit hardcoded.

-It works only with Google Cloud account with activated billing, but there is a "[free tier](https://cloud.google.com/free/docs/gcp-free-tier)".
+It works only with Google Cloud account with activated billing, but there is a "[free tier - pricing](https://cloud.google.com/text-to-speech/pricing?hl=en)".
 Currently, ~1M of input text per month should be free (but do recheck actual state, as this may change).
 So there will be no charge until some amount of processed data.
 For my use cases, there is quite a lot free.

+As of 2025-05 free tier includes Chirp 3 HD voices (1M chars free tier).

 See `--help` option for description of parameters.